Your cart - 0 items

 Sexual knowledge is about more than improving your sex life.

-Sexual education and science must continue to address women’s anatomy more directly so that women can have a better understanding of their body to be able to better care for their bodies.
-Genitalia hygienic practices are just one of the many issues that many women have never been taught about that needs to be better addressed.
+Sexual education and science must continue to address female anatomy more directly so that women and people with vulvas can have a better understanding of their body to be able to better care for their bodies.
+Genitalia hygienic practices are just one of the many issues that many we have never been taught about that needs to be better addressed.

 Not only can you enjoy your own sexuality more when you truly understand your body, you can also live a healthier life.